hwakabh/bennu-official.page/README.md

 ## License
-This application is licensed by BSD License, since generally based on the Django framework.
+This application is licensed under the BSD License, since it is generally based on the Django framework.
 References: <https://github.com/django/django/blob/main/LICENSE>